frostming/legit/README.rst

     Creates a new branch off of the specified branch.
     Swiches to it immediately.

+``harvest [<branch>] <new-branch>``
+    Creates a new branch off of the specified branch.
+    Swiches to it immediately.

 ``graft <branch> <into-branch>``
-    Merges specified branch into the second branch, and removes it.
+    Auto-Merge/Rebase of specified branch into the second branch.
-    You can only graft unpublished branches.

 ``publish <branch>``
     Publishes specified branch to the remote.